DmitryBondarenko1/solid-spoon/ConsoleColor.md

  1. Open the **Settings/Preferences** dialog.
 Navigate to **Editor** -> **General** -> **Color Scheme** -> **Console Colors**.
 Select the IntelliJ IDEA color scheme in the **Scheme** dropdown list at the top of the appeared menu.

-Note: to customize colors of a console, current color scheme should be editable.
+Note: to customize colors of a console, your current color scheme should be editable.
 Editable color schemes are marked with * in the **Scheme** dropdown list.
 For more information about configuring color schemes, refer to the [Scheme](Scheme.md) section in the [Configuring the IDE](ConfiguringIDE.md) chapter.

  2. Open the **Console** section in the **Console Colors** dialog.
  3. Select the desired console area you want to customize, see **Table 1** below for the available options.